-Now, while Kate has a love-hate, but mostly-hate relationship with eggs, I love them and a lot of my quick-fix dinner recipes revolve around them.
+While Kate has a love-hate, but mostly-hate relationship with eggs, I love them and a lot of my quick-fix dinner recipes revolve around them.
 I have such comforting memories from when I lived in Brazil and the locals would serve a late dinner of black beans and rice with a fried egg on top.
 It seemed like a strange combination to me at first, but since then I’ve come to absolutely love eggs with things other than the traditional breakfast combos.
-So this is my take on the classic Latin dish, Huevos Rancheros.
+So this is my take (emphasizing the word my) on the classic Latin dish, Huevos Rancheros.
 I’ve purposely kept this recipe amazingly flavorful, while at the same time keeping the calorie count low.
 It’s a great light meal, whether you whip it up for breakfast, lunch, or dinner, and with a good mix of both protein and carbs, it’s quite filling as well.

 We’re going to start by mixing up a quick pan salsa.
 You’ll be amazed at how flavorful this is, with just a few simple ingredients.
 Finely mince some onion, jalapeno, and garlic.
 You want them minced small so they cook quickly.
 The jalapeno adds just a slight kick, but not too much heat.
 I’m a total wimp when it comes to spicy foods, so if I say it’s mild, I really mean it.
 If you’re concerned though, you could always substitute some mild canned green chillies, and wait to add them until the tomatoes go in.

 Saute the onions, jalapenos, and garlic in a drizzle of olive oil for a few minutes.
 If you’re using a stainless pan like me, all of those browned bits are a good thing, just keep stirring so the small pieces don’t burn.